UbiquityDotNET/Llvm.NET/src/Samples/CodeGenWithDebugInfo/codegeneration.md

 > another thread's context.
 This is a fundamental design of LLVM and reduces the complexity
 > of attempting to manage collections of objects and interning them in a thread safe manner.
 > Applications instead just create a context per thread if needed.
 This constraint does not
-> prevent use with asyncornous operations as long as such operations NEVER touch the context
+> prevent use with asynchronous operations as long as such operations NEVER touch the context
 > from multiple threads.
-That is, each leg of an asynchonous operation may use the same
+That is, each leg of an asynchronous operation may use the same
 > `Context` but no other threads or operations may use the same one.
-This ensoures that the
+This ensures that the
-> `Context` is only used by one thread at a time even if it is passed arround between
+> `Context` is only used by one thread at a time even if it is passed around between
 > threads.

 To generate code for a particular target the application initializes the module to include